rpearce/react-static/README.md

 ## What is this?
 This project exists as a static site generator that utilizes React components for markup but, unlike other static site generators, also generates the client-side React JavaScript to allow the linking between pages to be incredibly fast.

-This project is a library but also a set of guidelines for building awesome, lightning-fast static pages with React.

 Under the hood, this tool builds off of [React](https://github.com/facebook/react), [react-router](https://github.com/rackt/react-router) and [nodejs](https://github.com/nodejs/node) to build static markup and JavaScript.

 ## Installation